-As climate science and technology develop and the race to net zero intensifies, regulations will inevitably evolve, such as the recently approved SEC recommendation for GHG disclosures in the US.
+As climate science and technology develop and the race to net zero intensifies, regulations will inevitably evolve, such as the recently approved Australian and New Zealand's Mandatory Climate Disclosures.
 For this reason, your organization will benefit from agility, flexibility, and a proactive approach to carbon neutrality.